 - Dishwashers (household)

 - Refrigeration (professional)

 - Tumble dryers

 - Washing machines (household)

-The Directive applies to appliances and any other products likely to have a direct or indirect impact on the consumption of energy and other potential resources during use, i.e. energy-related products.
-It does not apply to second-hand products or to means of transport for persons or goods.
+EU rules on energy labels apply to appliances and any other products likely to have a direct or indirect impact on the consumption of energy and other potential resources during use, i.e. energy-related products.
+They do not apply to second-hand products or to means of transport for persons or goods.

 What do I need to do?

-- the energy label corresponding to the advertised product must be clearly displayed (in proximity to the price of the product), or;
+- clearly display the energy label corresponding to the advertised product (in proximity to the price of the product), or

-- if the energy label is not shown, the energy class must be displayed (using a nested arrow - which should itself be a link to the corresponding energy label).
+- if the energy label is not shown, you should display the energy class (using a nested arrow - which should itself be a link to the corresponding energy label)

 You should also check whether your product is covered by European standards for ecodesign and energy labelling.
-The standards will help you comply with the directive.
+The standards will help you comply with the EU energy labelling rules.